-AND the more advanced they need to become.
+AND they’ll need to become more advanced.

 These chips are becoming harder and harder to make.
-You can’t just wake up one morning and decide you want to get into the Chip business..
+You can’t just wake up one morning and decide you want to get into the chip business...

-A single machine that produces chips could be as big as bus and cost as much as $340 Million That’s only 1 machine!
+A single machine that produces chips could be as big as a bus and cost as much as $340 million.
+That’s only one machine!

-It's why the world allowed chip production to be concentrated in one place.
+It’s why the world allowed chip production to be concentrated in one place.